-- 1. Under the Constitution and laws of the State, THDA has lawful power and authority, among other things, to carry out the Program, to provide funds therefor by the adoption of the Resolution and the issuance and sale of the Issue 2020-3 Bonds and to perform its obligations under the terms and conditions of the Resolution, including the financing of single family mortgage loans and collecting and enforcing the collection of revenues and prepayments as covenanted in the Resolution. - 2.
-The Resolution has been duly adopted by THDA and is valid and binding upon THDA.

-- 3. The Issue 2020-3 Bonds are valid and legally binding special, limited obligations of THDA and are entitled to the equal benefit, protection and security of the provisions, covenants and agreements of the Resolution. - 4.
-The Resolution creates, for the benefit of the holders of the Residential Finance Program Bonds, including the Issue 2020-3 Bonds, the valid pledge of and lien on revenues, as defined in the Resolution, and moneys and securities held or set aside or to be held or set aside in the Funds and Accounts established thereunder, subject only to the provisions of the Resolution permitting the application thereof for the purposes and on the terms and conditions set forth in the Resolution. - 5.
-Pursuant to the Resolution, THDA has validly covenanted in the manner and to the extent provided in the Resolution, among other things, to make or purchase mortgage loans under the Program with the proceeds of the Issue 2020-3 Bonds, to do all acts and things necessary to receive and collect revenues and, when applicable, prepayments. - 6.
-The Issue 2020-3 Bonds do not constitute a debt or liability or obligation of the State or a pledge of its full faith and credit or of its taxing power and are payable solely from the funds provided therefor pursuant to the Resolution and the Act. - 7.
-Under existing federal laws as presently enacted and construed and assuming continuing compliance by THDA with the covenants concerning federal tax law described above, (i) interest on the Issue 2020-3A Bonds is excludable from the gross income of the owners thereof for federal income tax purposes, and (ii) interest on the Issue 2020-3A Bonds will not be treated as a preference item for purposes of calculating the federal alternative minimum tax imposed under the alternative minimum tax provisions of the Code. - 8.
-Interest on the Issue 2020-3B Bonds will not be excludable from the gross income of the recipient thereof for federal tax purposes. - 9.
-Under the laws of the State as enacted and construed on the date hereof, the interest on the Issue 2020-3 Bonds is exempt from the income tax imposed by the State on interest income; however, the Issue 2020-3 Bonds and the interest received thereon are included in the measure of privilege taxes imposed by the State.
+- 1. Under the Constitution and laws of the State, THDA has lawful power and authority, among other things, to carry out the Program, to provide funds therefor by the adoption of the Resolution and the issuance and sale of the Issue 2020-4 Bonds and to perform its obligations under the terms and conditions of the Resolution, including the financing of single family mortgage loans and collecting and enforcing the collection of revenues and prepayments as covenanted in the Resolution. - The Resolution has been duly adopted by THDA and is valid and binding upon THDA. - 3.
+The Issue 2020-4 Bonds are valid and legally binding special, limited obligations of THDA and are entitled to the equal benefit, protection and security of the provisions, covenants and agreements of the Resolution. - 4.
+The Resolution creates, for the benefit of the holders of the Residential Finance Program Bonds, including the Issue 2020-4 Bonds, the valid pledge of and lien on revenues, as defined in the Resolution, and moneys and securities held or set aside or to be held or set aside in the Funds and Accounts established thereunder, subject only to the provisions of the Resolution permitting the application thereof for the purposes and on the terms and conditions set forth in the Resolution. - 5.
+Pursuant to the Resolution, THDA has validly covenanted in the manner and to the extent provided in the Resolution, among other things, to make or purchase mortgage loans under the Program with the proceeds of the Issue 2020-4 Bonds, to do all acts and things necessary to receive and collect revenues and, when applicable, prepayments. - 6.
+The Issue 2020-4 Bonds do not constitute a debt or liability or obligation of the State or a pledge of its full faith and credit or of its taxing power and are payable solely from the funds provided therefor pursuant to the Resolution and the Act. - 7.
+Under existing federal laws as presently enacted and construed and assuming continuing compliance by THDA with the covenants concerning federal tax law described above, (i) interest on the Issue 2020-4 Bonds is excludable from the gross income of the owners thereof for federal income tax purposes, and (ii) interest on the Issue 2020-4 Bonds will not be treated as a preference item for purposes of calculating the federal alternative minimum tax imposed under the alternative minimum tax provisions of the Code. - 8.
+Under the laws of the State as enacted and construed on the date hereof, the interest on the Issue 2020-4 Bonds is exempt from the income tax imposed by the State on interest income; however, the Issue 2020-4 Bonds and the interest received thereon are included in the measure of privilege taxes imposed by the State.

-In addition to the opinions set forth in paragraph (7) above, certain individual owners of the Issue 2020-3 Bonds may have to take interest on such Issue 2020-3 Bonds into account for the purpose of calculating the amount of social security or railroad retirement benefits includible in gross income of such owners for federal income tax purposes.
-All owners of the Issue 2020-3 Bonds (including, but not limited to, insurance companies, financial institutions, S corporations and United States branches of foreign corporations) should consult their tax advisors concerning the effects of these and other applicable provisions of the Code on their individual tax liabilities.
+In addition to the opinions set forth in paragraph (7) above, certain individual owners of the Issue 2020-4 Bonds may have to take interest on such Issue 2020-4 Bonds into account for the purpose of calculating the amount of social security or railroad retirement benefits includible in gross income of such owners for federal income tax purposes.
+All owners of the Issue 2020-4 Bonds (including, but not limited to, insurance companies, financial institutions, S corporations and United States branches of foreign corporations) should consult their tax advisors concerning the effects of these and other applicable provisions of the Code on their individual tax liabilities.
 The extent of certain indirect tax consequences will depend upon the recipient's particular tax status or other items of income or deduction.
 We express no opinion regarding any such consequences.